|A. Sarah Hreha

 · 2017: Stephen Elledge, for discovering and characterizing the molecular mechanisms of the DNA damage response pathway in eukaryotic cells

 · 2016: Michael Grunstein and David Allis, for the discovery of the role of histone proteins and their covalent modification in the regulation of eukaryotic gene expression

 · 2015: Emmanuelle Charpentier and Jennifer Doudna, for establishing a framework for universal genome editing

-· 2014: Victor Ambros, David Baulcombe, and Gary Ruvkun, for pioneering the study of small non-coding RNA’s, molecules recognized as playing a critical role in regulating gene expression
+· 2014: Victor Ambros, David Baulcombe, and Gary Ruvkun, for pioneering the study of small non-coding RNA’s, molecules that are recognized as playing a critical role in regulating gene expression

 · 2013: Svante Pääbo, for pioneering the analysis of ancient DNA

-· 2012: Douglas C. Wallace, for his groundbreaking contributions to mitochondrial genetics
+· 2012: Douglas C. Wallace, for groundbreaking contributions to mitochondrial genetics

 · 2011: Ronald Davis, for pioneering development and application of recombinant-DNA techniques

 · 2010: Gerald Fink, whose work in yeast genetics advanced the field of molecular genetics

 · 2009: Janet Davison Rowley, for seminal discoveries in molecular oncology